 I am struck by how Sprague equates revival with curing the disorders of the mind.
-True revival is not just an emotional catharsis, though that will be included.
-But true revival cures the disorders of our minds – the wacky assumptions that have always held us back, but we’ve never seen how defunct they are or that there could be an alternative.
-Invariably, these disorders are forms of self-exaltation.
-Their cure always includes, primarily, the repentance of God-exaltation.
+True revival is not just an emotional catharsis, though that may well be included.
+But true revival cures the disorders of our minds – the invalid assumptions that have held us back, but we’ve never seen how defunct they are.
+Commonly, these disorders are forms of self-exaltation.
+Their cure includes, primarily, the repentance of God-exaltation.

 The Beatitudes can help us objectify the disorders of our self-referential minds.
 Let’s flip the Beatitudes into their opposites:

 Congratulations to the entitled, for this world lies at their feet.